310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Midori worried0 %}
 Ah— Shinobu-kun, you thought so, too?
-I felt the same way, but I just couldn’t get myself to say anything about it when Shinkai-senpai looked <em>so</em> happy…!
+I felt the same way, but I just couldn’t get myself to say anything about it when Shinkai-senpai looked like he was having <em>so</em> much fun…!
 {% endbubble %}

 {% bubble Chiaki grin2 %}